Housseini Amion Guindo

 Housseïni Amion Guindo, “Poulo” (born April 21, 1970) is a Malian politician.
 He is the current Minister of Sport since 12 April 2014.

 He has been elected member of parliament in 2005 and 2010 to represent the Sikasso Cercle.

 In 2011, he is designated to represent the CODEM party and the PUR (Partis Unis pour la République) party coalition for the 2012 presidential election.

 Biography

 Born on April 21, 1970, in Bandiagara in the Mopti Region, he is married to Aminata Guindo.
 Muslim, he is the father of four: Boubacar, Ali, Awa and Maya.

-He obtains his baccalauréat in 1991 at Monseigneur Didier de Montclos High School in Sikasso then joins the Bamako ENSup where he gets a Master's degree in Humanities in 1997.
+He obtained his baccalauréat in 1991 at Monseigneur Didier de Montclos High School in Sikasso then joins the Bamako ENSup where he gets a Master's degree in Humanities in 1997.

 Political career

 In 2005, independent candidate, he is elected member of parliament, representing the Sikasso Cercle.

 In 2005, he joins RPM which he leaves in 2007, before the elections.

 In 2007, he is reelected as member of parliament in Sikasso Cercle.

 In 2008, he is elected president of CODEM, party he co-founded that same year.

 In 2013, he finishes in fifth place in the first round of Mali's presidential election, garnering over 144,000 votes.

 In November 2021, Housseini Amion Guindo said he was the victim of an attempted kidnapping.
 “Poulo”, as he is nicknamed, is one of the main Malian opponents of the transitional authorities.